omri123/aider-context-server/README.md

   <img src="images/screencast.gif" alt="aider screencast">
 </p>

-Using this context server extension, you can add additional context and language server outcomes into the chat.
+Using this context server extension, you can add additional context and code analysis into the chat.
 It works with a custom version of aider, see [Getting started](#getting-started), [Relationship with aider project](#relationship-with-aider-project) and [Roadmap](#roadmap).

 - [Getting started](#getting-started)
 - [Example chat transcripts](#example-chat-transcripts)